 Laurel Highlands Scenic Byway

 Your drive from Mill Run to Donegal will take you along Routes 711 and 381, one of our favorite portions of the Laurel Highlands Scenic Byway.
-This 68-mile strip of road is like a moving postcard show, with rolling hillsides, sparkling waterfalls and picturesque farmlands.
+This 68-mile strip of road is like a moving postcard show, with rolling hillsides, sparkling waterfalls, and picturesque farmlands.

-Laurel Highlands Hiking Trail (Donegal)
+Laurel Highlands Hiking Trail

 Hop back in the car for an entirely new view of the terrain.
-This hiking trail is the gem of Ohiopyle State Park, stretching atop the Laurel Ridge and going for 70 miles.
-Chances are that's a little more backpacking than you bargained for, but no worries, the day hikes are just as spectacular.
+The Laurel Highlands Hiking Trail is the gem of Ohiopyle State Park, stretching atop the Laurel Ridge and going for 70 miles.
+Chances are there’s a little more backpacking than you bargained for, but no worries, the day hikes are just as spectacular.
 Access the trails just off Route 30 near the Westmoreland/Somerset County line.
 You'll get some more ridiculously scenic views of your new favorite river, the Youghigheny.